 It’s the perfect time to swim in the sea, to dive and snorkel on the Great Barrier Reef, sail the Whitsundays and explore the ancient Daintree Rainforest and Cape Tribulation.
 If you go in July, you’re definitely likely to be having better weather than your friends back home.

-This Send, Red Centre & Top End holiday explores the full diversity of Australia and maximises your time here with internal flights; see Sydney’s iconic harbour, bridge and opera house; visit the Red Centre and Uluru (Ayers Rock - packed with Aboriginal history) before heading to the beaches of Queensland to explore the Great Barrier Reef - this holiday definitely covers all bases.
+This Sydney, Red Centre & Top End holiday explores the full diversity of Australia and maximises your time here with internal flights; see Sydney’s iconic harbour, bridge and opera house; visit the Red Centre and Uluru (Ayers Rock - packed with Aboriginal history) before heading to the beaches of Queensland to explore the Great Barrier Reef - this holiday definitely covers all bases.

 Just like Far North Queensland, winter in Australia is one of the optimum times to visit the Top End of Australia; with dry, sunny days and less of the humidity you’ll find here in the Aussie summer (December to February).